Dionisiy/CA/objectsii-quiz-ii.md

 **Answer**: It allows coding for a sequence of different outcomes

-What does the D.R.Y principle stand for?
+- What does the D.R.Y principle stand for?

-Answer: Don’t repeat yourself
+**Answer**: Don’t repeat yourself

-What type of variable is val in the block of text below?
+- What type of variable is val in the block of text below?

 var input = prompt\("Enter input value"\);